ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ### Implementing listeners for Unconnected Protocols

-Unconnected protocols such as UDP and UDP-lite generally do not provide the same mechanisms that connected protocols do to offer connection objects.
+Unconnected protocols such as UDP and UDP-lite generally do not provide the same mechanisms that connected protocols do to offer Connection objects.

-Implementations should perform the processing of new datagrams on a single connection object and should handle creation of Connection objects which can be passed to applications.
-On platforms with facilities to create a "virtual connection" for unconnected protocols implementations should use these to minimise the handling of datagram intended for already created connection objects.
+Implementations should wait for incoming packets for unconnected protocols on a listening port and should perform five-tuple matching of packets to either existing Connection objects or the creation of new Connection objects.
+On platforms with facilities to create a "virtual connection" for unconnected protocols implementations should use these mechanisms to minimise the handling of datagrams intended for already created Connection objects.

 # Implementing Data Transfer